Old Quebec City

 The shining icon of what Old Quebec City represents, it’s the capital’s most visited tourist attraction and one of the most photographed hotels in the entire world.
 Located in the upper town of Old Quebec, the European style of architecture is what makes it dazzle.
 This may look like a castle but it is technically not and was built in this style during 19th century Canada.
 It’s been a central meeting place for political and global leaders during its history.

-You don’t need to book accommodations here and can instead take a tour of the hotel or just stroll around the outside for some quality Instagram photos.
+You don’t need to book accommodations here if it’s a bit out of your price range and can instead take a tour of the hotel or just stroll around the outside for some quality Instagram photos.
 Most walking tours will include this as a stop and explain the history of this location, from the early 19th century to World War 2.

 Dufferin Terrace